LinerSu/nyu-pl-spring-20-rec/Week 15/README.md

          entry SetIndex(Row: Integer; Col: Integer);
       end ProductTask;

-      task body ProductTask is -- code for tasks to execute R,C: Integer;
+      task body ProductTask is -- code for tasks to execute, similar to method run() in Java thread R,C: Integer;
        begin
        	-- Each thread will wait a call for SetIndex